top of page

 Gratitude

 The childlike art in this logo shows a lovable little infant exuding innocent, genuine happiness.
-Infancy is a high-risk, but still an exciting phase of life.
+Infancy is an exciting but still a high-risk phase of development in life.
 The smile on the infant's face engages readers; evolutionary and psychological adaptations evoke positive emotions in caregivers.
-By showing this baby with no skin color, and knowing that facial features such as those curly hair, prominent eyes, that cute little nose, and the long eyelashes are not always specific for geographic origin, ethnicity, race, genetics, or gender, the artist has stressed that most health problems of these patients are more likely to be related to physiological immaturity than to other factors.
+By showing a baby with no skin color, and knowing that facial features such as those curly hair, prominent eyes, that cute little nose, and the long eyelashes are not always specific for geographic origin, ethnicity, race, genetics, or gender, the artist has stressed that most health problems of babies are more likely related to physiological immaturity than to other factors.
 The yellow background of the feeding bib reminds of the happiness, hope, and spontaneity of this age.
-However, during critical illness, the risk of mortality of infants begins to approach that of 60-year-old adults.
-The little globe on the bib reminds us of the need for well-coordinated, world-wide efforts - the Robinson/Equal Earth-like projection suggests that babies need care all over the world.
-There are differing needs in the East/West and North/South but these regions do not always need to be viewed separately.
-We need to work together
+However, during critical illness, infant mortality begins to resemble that of 60-year-old adults.
+There is a little globe showing all the six inhabited continents on one side; the larger size of the African continent suggests that it is a Gall-Peters/Equal Earth-like (not the more usual Mercator's) projection and reminds us of the need for well-coordinated, world-wide efforts.
+Our efforts should be based on true needs - the North/South and East/West may differ in financial resources, but all regions may sometimes face similar problems.
+To save babies, we all need to work together.

-broke with tradition and designed a human-centered, conceptual/editorial illustration instead of a more conventional linear or geometric drawing.
-We believe that this graphic presents our philosophy in a rational, comprehensive fashion; access to computers has brought a paradigm shift - a "copy and paste" is now all it takes to reproduce a depiction.
-We claim no expertise in designing logos, but each element here was still chosen after due thought.
-To some readers, this line of reasoning could look like a self-justifying explanation for a simple-looking schema.
-So, to convince you, we have exhaustively hyperlinked the content to external websites - we sang our hearts out without needing to repeat any of the known rhythmic rhymes.
-Links are useful for minimizing linguistic barriers in communication.
-We then performed a pilot study to ascertain whether plain underscoring or the use of blue color was better for highlighting these links - this evaluation was needed because of the unusually large number of external links on this page.
-Colors worked better for unclear reasons; individuals do vary in their reactions and perception of information.
-Finally, we reviewed the abbreviations in the passage and had to remove most as these were actually slowing us down in scanning this site.
-This narrative is still no archival aviary; it remains a work in progress as is often the case while a case is still being made.
-If you see errors that we missed, please let us know!
+In the logo, we broke with tradition and designed a human-centered, conceptual/editorial illustration instead of a more conventional linear or geometric drawing.
+This graphic presents our philosophy in a rational, comprehensive fashion; access to computers has brought a paradigm shift - a "copy and paste" is now all it takes to reproduce a depiction.
+We claim no expertise in designing logos, but each element here was chosen after due thought.
+This line of reasoning could look like a self-justifying explanation for a simple-looking schema.
+So, to convince you, we have exhaustively hyperlinked the key components in this description to external websites - we sang our hearts out without having to repeat many of the known rhythmic rhymes.
+The large number of external links helped in communication as many members of our global organization do not speak English as a primary language, and we strongly believe that anglophony should not be equated with professional excellence.
+There were some concerns that too many colored phrases in the text could be distracting.
+Therefore, we compared links shown as "underscoring without any color" with the conventional blue format.
+Coloring worked better for unclear reasons; it may be rooted in how our brains register new information.
+We did have to remove abbreviations as these were slowing us down in scanning the site.
+All said and done, this narrative is still no archival aviary; it remains a work in progress as is often the case while a case is still being made.
+If you see errors that we have missed, please let us know!

-boat, at least for now, looks stable.
-The initialisms on the gunwale, the G, N, and S, are our pillars of strength: Global coordination, Newborn health, and Social organization.
+The boat, at least for now, looks stable.
+The initialisms on its gunwale, the G, N, and S, are the pillars of strength: Global coordination, Newborn health, and Social organization.
 The black color of these letters reminds of iron and its strength.
 The cast metal shows some rough edges in the letters G and S, but not in N - it is the outside world that needs to shape up; it is the job of us adults to polish the cradle and ensure safety of newborn infants.
-The sharp, pointed end of the upper curveline of the letter G could hurt the infant, which is another reminder of the need for coordinated efforts to protect infants.
+The lower parts of the letters G of global and N of newborn show a strong connection, possibly a result of the efforts to reduce newborn mortality all over the world.
+However, there is still a gap between the letter N and the lower arc of the S; we are working to make this newly-formed organization more effective.
+The letter G shows a sharp, pointed upper end symbolizing for unnoticed dangers across the world, and consequently, a need for coordinated protective efforts.
 This was one thought-process.
-Others did not find these letters so metallic but saw strings of a safely-wrapped neonate in a bow-tie swaddle that provided protective support.
-Another set of viewers saw the infant, despite all developmental limitations, as the guide and not a passive traveler.
+Interestingly, some of us did not find these letters so metallic but saw strings of a safely-wrapped neonate in a protective bow-tie swaddle.
+Another set of viewers saw the infant as the guide, not a passive traveler, despite all the developmental limitations.
 This driver was seen as standing at the bow, holding the handlebars of the watercraft.
-The right hand gripped the cross-bar connection in the letter G and the left held the lower offshoot from the spine of the letter S. The inward-pointing upper part of could be a site for panoramic, introspective oversight.
-We request your forgiveness for us having knowingly played with names of different parts of the letters G and S; these hyperlinks to distant topics were chosen to describe some of the thoughts floating in our team.
-In addition to these interpretations, there were more; one reader saw bonding; the infant was being carried on a parent's back as is the norm in many cultures.
-Another saw collaborative teamwork; the infant held her/his parent's spectacles to direct the field of vision.
-As in any organization, there were differences in interpretations but at the end of the day, it was the infant who was noticed first.
+The right hand gripped the cross-bar connection in the letter G and the left was on the lower offshoot from the spine of the letter S. The inward-pointing upper part of S could be a site for panoramic, introspective oversight.
+We request your forgiveness for us having knowingly played with names of different parts of the letters G and S; these hyperlinks to distant topics were chosen to describe some of the thoughts expressed by our members.
+There were more interpretations; one reader saw bonding - the illustration seemed to show a baby bound secure on a working parent's back, as is common in many cultures.
+Another saw collaborative teamwork; the infant seemed to be holding the parent's spectacles to direct the field of vision.
+The picture evoked many different emotions but at the end of the day, it was always the infant who was noticed first.

-a work of art, was a gift from Dr. Rachana Singh.
-Many who have tried to interpret it, find it inspirational.
-Quoting Shakespeare (Sebastian in Illyria, 12th Night, Act III, Scene 3; p105, line 15), we can no other answer make but thanks, and thanks, and ever thanks!
+This logo, a work of art, was a gift from Dr. Rachana Singh.
+Many readers have found it inspirational.
+Quoting from Shakespeare (12th Night, Act III, Scene 3; p109, line 15), we can no other answer make but thanks, and thanks, and ever thanks!

 bottom of page